mrrtzz/ECC/README.md

-since p is prime we compute equation for all the possible x mod p then we check the answer of each equation to see if they have square root mod p if they have we add two points in our counter ( x,-y) (x,y) and finally we add infinity as a point on the curve(dont worry addition of infinity to our set of points is very useful and meaningful)
+since p is prime we compute equation for all the possible x mod p then we check the answer of each equation to see if they have square root mod p if they have we add two points in our counter ( x,-y) (x,y) and finally we add infinity as a point on the curve(dont worry addition of infinity to our set of points is very useful and meaningful). to run the code execute count_curve_points with a,b,p variables and you will get an answer. however for large p's this may not be an efficient way